V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Brace note- Print Brace_Max_### and one Brace_### at 60% infill.
 These will be the end braces and benefit from added rigidity.

- * If a part name if followed by a verion number use the highest one.
+ * If a part name if followed by a version number use the highest one.
 V1, V2, V3...
 Means there was a fix or edit.

 !!! warning
     Cura based slicers seem to work a little different.
 Make sure the parts are aligned on your bed as they appear in the Printables thumbnails.
 Bridging also seems to be a bit of an issue for some of the internal overhangs.
 It is best to check the "Dust Skirt" and "YZ_Plate" internal features after slicing to be certain the bridges are bridging the short way, not the long way.